SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Inefficient Filtering
 ---------------------

-When running statements, SQreamDB tries to avoid reading data that is not needed for the statement by :ref:`skipping chunks<chunks_and_extents>`.
-If statements do not include efficient filtering, SQreamDB will read a lot of data off disk.
-In some cases, you need the data and there's nothing to do about it.
-However, if most of it gets pruned further down the line, it may be efficient to skip reading the data altogether by using the :ref:`metadata<metadata_system>`.
+When executing statements, SQreamDB optimizes data retrieval by :ref:`skipping unnecessary chunks<bulk_data_layer_optimization>`.
+However, if statements lack efficient filtering, SQreamDB may end up reading excessive data from disk.

 Identifying the Situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We consider the filtering to be inefficient when the ``Filter`` node shows that the number of rows processed is less than a third of the rows passed into it by the ``ReadTable`` node.
+Filtering is considered inefficient when the ``Filter`` node processes less than one-third of the rows passed into it by the ``ReadTable`` node.
-For example:

 #.
    Run a query.

    In this example, we execute a modified query from the TPC-H benchmark.

    Our ``lineitem`` table contains 600,037,902 rows.

    .. code-block:: postgres